 Stockholders may communicate with the Board.
 Such communications must be in writing, addressed to the Board of Directors and mailed to the Corporate Secretary, c/o Kelly Services, Inc., 999 West Big Beaver Road, Troy, MI 48084.
 All written stockholder communications will be reported to the Board at its regularly scheduled meetings.

+Stock Ownership.
 The Company and its stockholders are best served by operating under a long-term strategy that encourages the achievement of superior performance results.
 Stock ownership is an important tool to strengthen the alignment of interests of stockholders, directors, and Company management.
-As such, the Company has established stock ownership guidelines for non-employee directors and also executive stock ownership requirements for senior officers.
+As such, the Company has established stock ownership requirements for non-employee directors and senior officers.

-The Corporate Governance and Nominating Committee will annually consider whether these guidelines continue to reflect the goals, functions, and needs of the Company, the Board and the stockholders, and recommend changes, if appropriate, to the full Board.
+The Corporate Governance and Nominating Committee will annually review these Principles and recommend any changes, if appropriate, to the full Board.